Vin5/aoc/README.md

 Background thread starts with an active object creation and lives while the associated active object is alive.

-Asynchronous task finishing can be catched with callback function which is the last parameter of 'active_send' function.
+Asynchronous task finish can be caught with callback function which is the last parameter of 'active_send' function.

 If you need to implement a tricky synchronization mechanism the library